 Health trends are pushing more and more consumers away from middle aisles to the perimeter of the store, where growth has outpaced other food and beverage departments over the past four years say analysts at market research firm IRI and the Food Marketing Institute.
-In fact, the only departments at physical grocery stores with positive volume growth last year were Bakery (+.6%), Meat (+.1%) and Produce (+.6%), reports The Wall Street Journal, which further noted that volume growth for Packaged Foods fell by 1.2% in 2017.
+In fact, the only departments at physical grocery stores with positive volume growth last year were Bakery (+.6%), Meat (+.1%) and Produce (+.6%), reports The Wall Street Journal.

 All signs emphatically point to shoppers demanding more fresh diet choices moving forward.
 For grocers, the importance of ensuring a ripe, crisp and plentiful selection is perfectly clear.